Intermittent Fasting (IF)

-Intermittent fasting (IF) is a habit, practiced by every culture across all ages, that has become an increasingly popular research topic for weight loss, longevity, and overall health.
-IF is not a diet – no calorie restriction! – and there are as many ways to practice IF as there are reasons to do it.
+Human health thrives with strategic cycles of eating and fasting Intermittent fasting (IF) is a habit, practiced by every culture across all ages, which has become an increasingly popular research topic for weight loss, longevity, and overall health and rightly so.
+IF is not a diet – no calorie restriction and it does not dictate which foods to it! – and there are as many ways to practice IF as there are reasons to do it.
 Almost anyone can benefit from intermittent fasting regardless of age, weight, or gender.

 What it is

 Intermittent fasting is a strategy that combines periods of eating with periods of fasting into a regular schedule.
 These eating or fasting “windows”, as they’re called, help your body to burn fat for fuel while enhancing the cellular clean-up process known as autophagy.
 Water, coffee, tea, and other non-calorific beverages are typically allowed (and recommended) during these fasts.

 Since most people aren’t capable of eating during sleep, everybody practices intermittent fasting to some extent.
 The shortest window of IF begins with a 12-hour fasting window and can be as long as 20 hours or more.
 Any fasting under 2 days of fasting is considered intermittent fasting.
 (You’ll find out more about each type in just a bit!)

 Though intermittent fasting is recommended for weight loss and positive changes to your body, it is not a diet – no calories are counted, no foods are ‘legal’ or ‘illegal’, and the IF lifestyle is intended to be long term.